 It certainly takes a stretch of credibility to think of such a small country as Belgium in the same way that you think of the backwoods areas of the American Midwest as potentially lurking with disturbed hicks.
 As a result, The Ordeal takes on much more of a surreal overtone, as though we have travelled into another world where the familiar social rules no longer apply.
 Certainly, many things seem to be going on the wife Gloria whom all the locals seem to share; the normalcy of bestiality in the area; the mystifying lack of any women that make it difficult to accept that the film is taking place in this world.
 The scene that comes near the climax, shot from above as all at once the locals attempt to rape Laurent Lucas, as a pig runs loose in the house while its squeals come amplified on the soundtrack, and the locals finish off the siege-holders with shotgun blasts, has a genuinely hellish sense of nightmare to it.

-Director Fabrice du Welz subsequently went onto make Vinyan (2008) about a Western couple on a quest into a haunted Southeast Asian jungle and Alleluia (2014), an updated retelling of the Raymond Fernandez-Martha Beck murder spree.
+Director Fabrice du Welz subsequently went onto make Vinyan (2008) about a Western couple on a quest into a haunted Southeast Asian jungle; Alleluia (2014), an updated retelling of the Raymond Fernandez-Martha Beck murder spree; and the revenge film A Message from the King (2016).

 Full film avaiable online here:-